chadsansing/critical-web-literacy-curriculum/contribution-guidelines.md

 You're free to fork, reformat, and remix all of our work at all times for your own channels, communities, networks, and sites.

 *What else should we think about as we develop content for this project?*
-##Safety
+##Safe Space
 The goal of this project is to create a compelling, relevant, and localizable critical web literacy curriculum for our communities and networks.
 It should be an affirming experience through which we recognize, value, and share our contributions and talents.

-***If at any time you feel unsafe or know others feel unsafe, something has gone wrong, and we need to fix it immediately.***
+***If there are moments when the group feels like this space is no longer safe, then something has gone wrong, and we shoiuld take the next step and contact our safe space steward.***

-Please contact our safety officer for this project, [Meghan McDermott](mailto:meghan@mozillafoundation.org), with any concerns you have about your safety or the safety of others.
-Our safety officer will identify and gather the right people to de-escalate and resolve the situation.
+Please contact our external ally, [Meghan McDermott](mailto:meghan@mozillafoundation.org), with any concerns you have about your safety or the safety of others.
+Meghan is someone outside this project who can look at it with fresh eyes and identify and gather the right people to de-escalate and resolve the situation.

 *What other safety issues should we address here?*